mramshaw/Node-Linting-and-Testing/README.md

 Any build effort should include tools to scan for vulnerabilities.

 * [Burp](http://portswigger.net/burp)
-* [Require.js](http://github.com/RetireJS/retire.js/) [can be integrated as a Burp plugin]
+* [Retire.js](http://github.com/RetireJS/retire.js/) [can be integrated as a Burp plugin]
 * [Snyk](http://snyk.io)

+#### Retire.js

-[Require.js](http://retirejs.github.io/retire.js/) publishes a list of the vulnerabilities that it can scan for, which is definitely worth a look.
+[Retire.js](http://retirejs.github.io/retire.js/) publishes a list of the vulnerabilities that it can scan for, which is definitely worth a look.

+#### Snyk.io

 Snyk offers reports, notifications and an attractive dashboard.
-It also offers a number of attractive integrations, such as GitHub and Travis/Jenkins.
+It also offers a number of helpful integrations, such as GitHub and Travis/Jenkins.
+While Snyk will scan code whenever code is checked-in, it will also scan code on a regular bassis as well.
+For a higher frequency of vulnerability scanning, a commercial license is recommended.

 Snyk publishes a list of the vulnerabilities that it can scan for: